 So there we were, at the Freshers' Fair, jammed tight up against the stage at the Student's Union with the latest Club Night being promoted through the medium of 'officially-too-loud-unless-you-have-earphones' dance anthems (according to the engineering students next door and their krazy sound measuring devices) and outrageously scantily-clad dancers on stilts.

-very loud - but we were in the heart of the world.
+I guess that's what being a Christian Union is about - ok, so the music was very loud - but we were in the heart of the world.
 Lots of sign-ups is very encouraging, and hopefully over the next few days we'll be able to encourage Freshers to stand up for Jesus.

 Freshers are very young and their perceptions of what Christianity is are all over the shop.
 I suppose they've every right to be all over the shop, given what's going on under the banner of 'Christianity' across the UK.
 I am excited about what the next year brings, and seeing disciples made.